 YouTube pulls your site’s visitors away, they heavily promote their brand on your website, they strictly control your content, they provide virtually no customer support, and they offer you pennies on the dollar when it comes to advertising revenue.

 Swarmify created SmartVideo around a simple idea; video is hard but publishers of all shapes and sizes deserve tools that create effortlessly uncluttered, accelerated, playback experiences on their website that load fast and look professional with all-inclusive dead simple pricing and automagic YouTube migration.
-Get your FREE 14-day trial today!
+Start for free today!